 - Military personnel

 The future of travel to Europe for Canadians

 It is unclear how COVID-19 will affect travel in the long term.
 Many European countries initially imposed total travel bans early in the pandemic or limited inbound travel to EU nationals.
 However, most have loosened travel restrictions during summer 2020 to boost tourism and stimulate their economies.

-As the coronavirus pandemic continues, it is important for Canadians traveling to Europe to check the current entry restrictions for the EU countries they plan to visit.
+As the coronavirus pandemic continues, it is important for Canadians travelling to Europe to check the current entry restrictions for the EU countries they plan to visit.

-Starting in 2022, Canadian nationals will need to complete an ETIAS application form online prior to traveling in order to enter the EU.
+Starting in 2022, Canadian nationals will need to complete an ETIAS application form online prior to travelling in order to enter the EU.